Classic or Luxury Famous Villages of Provence

 - Breakfasts

-- 27-speed hybrid bicycle with helmet, security vest, pump, bike computer, panniers, water bottle holder, lock, and repair kit with extra tube
+- 27-speed standard bicycle with helmet, security vest, pump, bike computer, panniers, water bottle holder, lock, & repair kit with extra tube

 - Luggage transfer

-- Road Book with detailed cycling itineraries and integrated maps
+- Road Book with detailed cycling itineraries & integrated maps

 - GPX files